Heather L. Smith

 Professor Smith serves as reviewer for the Journal for Specialists in Group Work and on committees for national counseling associations including the American Counseling Association (ACA) and Chi Sigma Iota Counseling Academic Professional Honor Society International.
 She has served as the president of the Tennessee Association for Specialists in Group Work (TASGW) and chaired the Peabody College Professional and Graduate Student Mental Health and Wellness Task Force.

-Professor Smith works to engage partners across health and education disciplines to address complex questions about mental health and wellness, to promote the profession of counseling, and train professionals in school and clinical mental health counseling.
+Professor Smith works to inform professional counselors about work with the Highly Sensitive Person, engages partners across health and education disciplines to address complex questions about mental health and wellness, promotes the profession of counseling, and trains professionals in school and clinical mental health counseling.